pingcap/docs-dm/en/dm-portal.md

 Data Migration (DM) provides a variety of features, including [table routing](feature-overview.md#table-routing), [block & allow table lists](feature-overview.md#block-and-allow-table-lists), and [binlog event filter](feature-overview.md#binlog-event-filter).
 However, these features also increase the complexity of using DM, especially when users are modifying [DM task configurations](task-configuration-file.md).

 To address this problem, DM provides a simple web application, DM Portal.
-DM Portal enables users to visually configure the required replication tasks, and generates a `task.yaml` file that can be directly executed by DM.
+DM Portal enables users to visually configure the required migration tasks, and generates a `task.yaml` file that can be directly executed by DM.

 ## Features

 This sections describes the features of DM Portal.

-### Configure the replication mode
+### Configure the migration mode

-DM Portal supports three replication modes:
+DM Portal supports three migration modes:

-- Full replication
+- Full migration
 - Incremental replication
 - All (full + incremental)